cypress-io/cypress/docs/source/faq/index.md

 <!-- ## Hasn’t this been done before? -->

-## {% fa fa-question-circle green %} How is this different from 'X' testing tool?
+## {% fa fa-angle-right %} How is this different from 'X' testing tool?

 Cypress is kind of a hybrid application/framework/service all rolled into one.
 It takes a little bit of other testing tools, brings them together and improves on them.